Powerlearnproject/se-day1-assignment-ShehuAdekumi/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.

+Prompt Engineering: is the process of crafting clear and specific prompts to guide an AI model in generating the desired response.
+It involves carefully wording questions or instructions to help the AI understand and produce the correct output.

+Importance of Prompt Engineering in Interacting with AI Models:

+1. Clarity: A well-crafted prompt helps the AI understand what you're asking, leading to more accurate responses.

+2. Control: By designing prompts carefully, you can influence the AI to give responses in the format or style you want.

+3. Efficiency: Good prompt engineering reduces the need for multiple attempts to get the right answer, saving time.

+4. Customization: You can tailor prompts to suit different needs or industries, making the AI's responses more relevant.

+5. Reducing Bias:  Thoughtful prompts can help avoid biased or unfair responses from the AI.

+6. Encouraging Creativity: Creative prompts can lead to innovative and unique outputs from the AI.

+In short, prompt engineering is key to getting the most out of AI models, making sure they respond effectively to your needs.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.